 The region exhibits differing levels of ethnic diversity.
 Poland, for example, is largely homogenous, with ethnic Poles comprising 99% of the population.
 By contrast, the native populations of Ukraine and Czech Republic are significantly lower, 78% and 57%, respectively.
-Notably, the Roma and other ethnic minorities suffer significant social division, discrimination, and stigmatization across Eastern Europe.
+Notably, the Roma and other minorities suffer significant stigmatization across Eastern Europe.